mimic-sussex/sema/assets/tutorial/02-live-coding/04-sampling/index.md

 > {:trig:,1}\909closed;
 ```

-Note that the first sample player above has an addition parameter.
+Note that the first sample player above has an additional parameter.
 Let's see what this does...

 ### Manipulating sample playback